FelixBaensch/MORTAR/README.md

 ## Installation
 ### Application
-Pre-compiled and executable MORTAR distributions can be found in the "distribution" folder of this repository.
+Pre-compiled and executable MORTAR distributions can be found in the "Distributions" folder of this repository.
 They are also attached to the marked releases.<br>
 <p><b>Windows:</b> A convenient Windows OS installer executable for MORTAR is available.
 Download the installer
-executable, start and follow the instructions to install MORTAR.
+executable, start, and follow the instructions to install MORTAR.
 Note that the installation includes a full Java Runtime Environment (JRE).
 After installation, create a shortcut to an appropriate MORTAR start batch file on your Windows desktop.
 E.g. for MORTAR to use up to 4 gigabyte of RAM, copy a shortcut to batch file "MORTAR.bat" which is located in the MORTAR program folder C:\Program Files\MORTAR\MORTARv1.0.0.0\bin.
 To start MORTAR, double click the